The Science of Gas Grill Fires

 What you can do: Always grill in a well-ventilated area and at a safe distance from structures, including wooden railings and other combustible materials, such as shrubbery.
 It is important to follow the manufacturer’s instructions when trying to determine where to place your grill.
 Be sure to place your grill on a flat, stable and non-combustible surface.
 Do not grill under patio overhangs, in enclosed porches, on combustible decking or near overhanging branches.
 Clear away accumulated leaves and other items from the grill area.

-3. Leaving the Grill Unattended
+3. Leaving the grill unattended

 Even if your grill is located well away from your home or other combustible objects, it is unwise to leave the grill unattended.
 Children or animals may be injured if they come into contact with a hot grill.
 In addition, flare-ups or grease fires can threaten gas lines or even the propane tank.